essykings/python-datetime/README.md

 ```console
 08:48:45
 ```
-We first import the datetime module, then create an instance of the time class (which is a time object).
-We then set it equal to datetime.time(8,48,45), where the parameters 8,48,45 represents the hour, and seconds respectively.
+You first import the datetime module, then create an instance of the time class (which is a time object).
+You then set it equal to datetime.time(8,48,45), where the parameters 8,48,45 represents the hour, and seconds respectively.

-To create a date object, we pass the desired date in the following syntax:
+To create a date object, pass the desired date in the following syntax:

 ```python
 datetime.datetime(year,month,day))